ValentinVoillet/MISTRG/README.md

 ## Deployment

-There are four scripts in the Rscripts folder.
+There are three scripts in the Rscripts folder.

 * 1- __UMAP_BM-Liver-Lung-Tumor.R__: corresponding to the analysis of the MISTRG tissues (Bone marrow, Liver, Lung and Tumor)